-To learn more about elk and Rocky Mountain bighorns, go to: http://wildlife.state.co.us/WildlifeSpecies/Profiles/Pages/WildlifeProfiles.aspx.”
+To learn more about elk and Rocky Mountain bighorns, go to: Colorado Parks and Wildlife

 What does that mean to us?

-•We do not guide big horn sheep hunts, but it will surely have an effect as to which units we choose to apply for in our personal quests to acquire this magnificent creature.
+•We do not guide big horn sheep hunts, but it will surely affect which units we choose to apply for in our personal quests to acquire this magnificent creature.

-•We will have a better understanding of theories we as guides and hunters have developed over the years.
+•We will better understand theories we as guides and hunters have developed over the years.

-For more information regarding the study or to view hunting regulations, please visit the Colorado Division of Wildlife.
+Please visit the Colorado Division of Wildlife for more information regarding the study or to view hunting regulations.

 Mia Anstine is an outdoor writer, licensed outfitter, hunting guide, life coach, keynote speaker, and range safety officer, firearms instructor, and archery instructor.
 She is the founder of MAC Outdoors and Host of the MAC Outdoors Podcast.